hideaki-j/arxiv-daily-podcast/README.md

 # 4. Run
 uv run -m ir_arxiv_ranker --config my_config/config.yaml

+# 5. (Optional) Setup GitHub Actions for automatic daily runs
+# See "GitHub Actions schedule" section below
 ```

-## GitHub Actions schedule
+## Setup Daily Newsletter & Podcast with GitHub Actions

-To run the newsletter automatically on GitHub, use the workflow in `.github/workflows/arxiv-newsletter.yml`.
-Add repo secrets `OPENAI_API_KEY`, `GMAIL_ADDRESS`, and `GMAIL_APP_PASSWORD` (if `email_enabled: true`).
-Push to GitHub; the job runs on the schedule and can also be started from the Actions tab.
-Edit the `cron` in the workflow to change timing (GitHub uses UTC).
-The current schedule runs weekdays at 13:00 UTC.
+1. Push this repo to GitHub (or fork it).
+2. Go to Settings -> Secrets and variables -> Actions, then add `OPENAI_API_KEY`, `GMAIL_ADDRESS`, and `GMAIL_APP_PASSWORD`.
+3. Edit the `cron` in `.github/workflows/arxiv-newsletter.yml` for your desired time (GitHub uses UTC).
+4. Open Actions -> ArXiv Newsletter -> Run workflow, or wait for the schedule; check logs if it fails.
 ## Configuration essentials

 Edit `my_config/config.yaml` to control the run: